WeegeeNumbuh1/FlightGazer/README.md

   - Using `32x64` sized matrix display (this is the only layout this script was designed for)
 - Your location set in `dump1090`
 #### For Enhanced Functionality
-- A [FlightAware API key](https://www.flightaware.com/commercial/aeroapi/) (optional) for getting additional plane information such as origin/destination airports
+- A [FlightAware API key](https://www.flightaware.com/commercial/aeroapi/) (optional) for getting additional aircraft information such as origin/destination airports
 - [RGBMatrixEmulator](https://github.com/ty-porter/RGBMatrixEmulator) (optional, installed by default when using the initalization script) for emulating the display output if you don't have the physical hardware or just want to see the output in a web browser
 - a running `dump978` instance if you're in the US and live near airports that handle general aviation more than commercial flights